sass/embedded-protocol/README.md

 However, users of the host language API should be able to transparently treat any color object as though it were either RGB, HSL, or HWB form.
-The API should provide access to the red, green, and blue, hue, saturation, and lightness channels of *every* color object.
+The API should provide access to the red, green, and blue, hue, saturation, lightness, whiteness, and blackness channels of *every* color object.
 It should use [this RGB-to-HSL algorithm], [this HSL-to-RGB algorithm], [this RGB-to-HWB algorithm], and [this HWB-to-RGB algorithm] to convert between representations as necessary.

 [this RGB-to-HSL algorithm]: https://en.wikipedia.org/wiki/HSL_and_HSV#RGB_to_HSL_and_HSV
 [this HSL-to-RGB algorithm]: https://www.w3.org/TR/css3-color/#hsl-color